Talend/vault-sidecar-injector/README.md

 Key annotation to use is `sidecar.vault.talend.org/mode` to let `Vault Sidecar Injector` knows that proxy mode must be enabled.
 Optional `sidecar.vault.talend.org/proxy-port` annotation can be handy if default proxy port has to be customized.

-Once enabled, your application container can directly intereact with the Vault server by sending requests to the injected Vault Agent sidecar that now also acts as a proxy handling authentication with the server.
+Once enabled, your application container can directly interact with the Vault server by sending requests to the injected Vault Agent sidecar that now also acts as a proxy handling authentication with the server.
 The proxy is available at `http://127.0.0.1:<proxy port>`.

 ```yaml
 apiVersion: v1